- Phoenix is a large city with a relatively smaller legal market–but there is a substantial Biglaw presence.

 Different firm, different location.
 This kind of lateral move is where legal recruiters are most impactful.
 Market insight, open positions, and firm hiring trends are all information that legal recruiters stay on top of.
 A recruiter’s knowledge can make or break whether an outsider finds a good career fit in Phoenix.

 Examples of lawyers who work with legal recruiters in Phoenix

 Associate moving to Phoenix from a different legal market

 Frank attended a law school outside of Phoenix and found his first firm job in another state.
 However, because Frank wants to return to Arizona where his family is, he is now looking for job opportunities in Phoenix.
-Frank uses a legal recruiter to find out how he can break into the market using his ties and prior experience.
+Frank sends his lawyer resume to a legal recruiter to find out how he can break into the market using his ties and prior experience.

 Associate who wants to change practice areas

 Amanda currently works for a Biglaw firm in Phoenix doing commercial litigation.
 However, her firm does not have an intellectual property litigation group, which she has always had an interest in.
 Amanda wants to use her experience and lateral to a firm that does intellectual property before she gets pigeonholed into commercial litigation.
 Amanda works with a recruiter to find opportunities at firms that have openings in their intellectual property groups (e.g., Perkins Coie or Ballard Spahr).

 Mid-level associate that wants to lateral up to a higher ranked firm